icopy-site/awesome/docs/awesome/awesome-leading-and-managing.md

 - [Did you write all this yourself?](#did-you-write-all-this-yourself-creditattribution)

 ### Who is this for?
-- Individual contributors (https://github.com/LappleApple/awesome-leading-and-managing/blob/master/ICs) looking to move into a management role but not sure if it’s right for them
+- Individual contributors (ICs) looking to move into a management role but not sure if it’s right for them
 - ICs who want to stay ICs but want to have more influence in their orgs
 - ICs who recently moved into a management role
 - Managers looking to level-up a particular skill
-- Managers transitioning to meta-management (https://github.com/LappleApple/awesome-leading-and-managing/blob/master/managing managers)
+- Managers transitioning to meta-management (managing managers)

 ### Why should you read this or trust the authors for advice?
 You shouldn’t.
 Much of this is self-contradictory.
 Some seemed like good advice at the time.
 Little of it is original, even less is written by me.
 Don’t read this cover-to-cover.
 Scan the Table of Contents and pick a topic you’d like to learn more about.
-Joe has highlighted the absolutely most essential content (https://github.com/LappleApple/awesome-leading-and-managing/blob/master/a few dozen articles, six books, and a handful of videos, checklists, and slide decks).
+Joe has highlighted the absolutely most essential content (a few dozen articles, six books, and a handful of videos, checklists, and slide decks).

 ### How can I submit a link or ask a question?
 First off, we'd love that!
 For submissions, follow our [contributing guidelines](https://github.com/LappleApple/awesome-leading-and-managing/blob/master/CONTRIBUTING.md).
 For questions, go ahead and post an issue in our Issues Tracker.